asrouji/DiscordJS-Typescript-Template/README.md

 - `once` - Whether the event should only be run once
 - `execute` - The function to run when the event is triggered

-Events are automatically registered when the bot starts, so there is no need to manually deploy them to Discord.
+All events in the `src/events` directory will be automatically registered when the bot starts, so there is no need to manually deploy them to Discord or make any other code changes.

 ## Handling Interaction Events